 George Karos, Mayor of Martinsburg, WV, served in the U.S. Navy and received a Bachelor of Science from Medical College of Virginia, School of Pharmacy.
-The owner/operator of Patterson’s Drug Stores, Inc., Karos has been honored with numerous awards for his devotion to civic and church activities.
+The former owner of Patterson’s Drug Stores, Inc., Karos has been honored with numerous awards for his devotion to civic and church activities.

 Judi McIntyre moved to WV in 2005 after marrying Lewis McIntyre.
 She retired from Columbia Basin College in Pasco, WA as Associate Dean of Research, Planning, and Assessment.
 In 2006, she went to work at Shepherd University as Director of the First Year Experience Program and retired from Shepherd in 2013.
 She currently serves as president of the Spring Mills Women’s Association and is treasurer of her HOA.